zeya2u9/PTPerf/PT_Client_Server_Setup/PT8/readme.txt

 Camoufler Initial Setup(CIS)
 ----------------------
-0. generate API-ID and API-HASH for three IM accounts using below link https://my.telegram.org/auth
+0. generate API-ID and API-HASH for five IM accounts using below link https://my.telegram.org/auth

 1. Note down usernames for each IM account; it will be used in different scripts to receive messages.